sjhstudyseta/SjhTestFetcher-server/README.md

 ## Possible Responses
 * `401: Invalid Key.
 Don't you dare try to mess with me!`: key was wrong.
 * `429: Someone's using me!
 Try a bit later.`: service is running. (can't run multiple at once)
-* `500: Something went bad...
-Contact owner please!`: Something failed.
+* `500: I'm sorry.
+Something went wrong.
+Please contact us.`: Something failed.
 * `200: Up to date.`: no entries were found after nttId.